 After several years of shrinking its retail footprint, the company plans to begin aggressively growing its stronger-performing Torrid chain in fiscal 2013.
 About 50 new Torrid opened over the course of the year, while its larger sister-chain Hot Topic will continue to shrink by about a dozen locations.
 Torrid fills a niche not covered by many other plus-size apparel retailers, offering pop culture-inspired fashion forward apparel and accessories for larger girls and young women.
 The relative lack to head-to-head competition helps to explain Torrid's better performance compared with Hot Topic, which trades in a more crowded market.
 The company is looking to CEO Lisa Harper (who joined the company in 2011) and other recent hires to reverse its long sales slump.
-Their strategy is to return the Hot Topic brand to its "edgy, dark and sexy core," while upping the fashion quotient at Torrid.
+Its strategy is to return the Hot Topic brand to its "edgy, dark and sexy core," while upping the fashion quotient at Torrid.